bogadrian/gatsby-final/src/posts/aprile-2021/this/this.md

 </br>

-If we have a scope created by some curly braces, as in the code example below the function getting called inside that scope does not take the keyword this from that scope!
+If we have a scope created by some curly braces, as in the code example below the function getting called inside that scope does not take the keyword "this" from that scope!

 In the example below myFunction is called from someFunction.

 “This” of someFunction is “obj” because it is called as method of "obj".

 We know that form those YouTube videos, right?.

 But “this” of myFunction is the window anyway.

 Why?

-Because where I call myFunction inside someFunction, the “this” keyword does not get passed through!
+Because where I call myFunction inside someFunction, the “this” keyword does not get passed through frpm obj to myFunction!

-The “this” keyword of someFunction is in its scope, as I was saying before.
+The “this” keyword of someFunction is in the scope where myFunction gets called, as I was saying before.

-The scope is not the same with the keyword “this”!
+The scope is not the same with the execution context of myFunction and with the mechanism that sets the keyword “this” for myFunction!

 Well, I know you are already confused.